danieldriver/Syllabi/README.md

 My use of `fontspec` calls for a good pair of well-designed fonts.
 Currently I use [Minion][] and [Myriad][], by Robert Slimbach and, in the latter case, Carol Twombly.
-The combination may be plain vanilla, but it's efficient, and for technical documents I think it makes sense to use a “[crystal goblet][goblet].”
-In the past I have used Martin Majoor's [FF Scala][FFS], one of the original superfamilies from [FontShop][FSS].
+The combination may be plain vanilla, but it’s efficient, and for technical documents I think it makes sense to use a “[crystal goblet][goblet].”
+In the past I have used Martin Majoor’s [FF Scala][FFS], one of the original superfamilies from [FontShop][FSS].
 For Greek and Hebrew text I usually call on the freely available [SBL BibLit][SBL], by John Hudson.